 Lifebuoy: Keeping Kids Healthy at School

 When the school season begins, so do the sniffles and stomach problems.
 Keeping kids healthy at school could prove to be a tough task for parents around the world.
-According to antibacterial soap manufacturer, Lifebuoy, while catching some bugs is inevitable for children, there are still ways in which to reduce the chance that your child will get sick.
+According to germ protection soap manufacturer, Lifebuoy, while catching some bugs is inevitable for children, there are still ways in which to reduce the chance that your child will get sick.

 With no way to really manage your child’s hygiene habits once they are out of the protected home environment, Lifebuoy has some advice and tips to offer moms on the best way in which to protect your child once they are back at school.

 Children spend several hours every day together in close quarters at school, whether in the classroom or on the playground, sharing not only their personal space but also stationery, food and drinks, with no thought to hygiene.
 The fact of the matter is that it’s often not the type of food that kids are eating that causes stomach illness, but rather their germ-filled hands that are used when eating the food.